Chart Color Schemes

 Population growth drivers in Oakford are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Oakford's population is estimated at around 3,273 as of November 2025.
-This reflects an increase of 470 people (16.8%) since the 2021 Census, which reported a population of 2,803 people.
-The change is inferred from the resident population of 3,083 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 71 validated new addresses since the Census date.
-This level of population equates to a density ratio of 69 persons per square kilometer.
-Oakford's growth rate of 16.8% since the 2021 census exceeded both the national average (9.7%) and state average, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration contributing approximately 52.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Based on ABS population updates and AreaSearch validations, the suburb of Oakford's population is estimated at around 3,284 as of Feb 2026.
+This reflects an increase of 481 people since the 2021 Census, which reported a population of 2,803 people.
+The change is inferred from AreaSearch estimating a resident population of 3,083 following examination of the latest ERP data release by the ABS in June 2024 and an additional 72 validated new addresses since the Census date.
+This level of population equates to a density ratio of 70 persons per square kilometer.
+Oakford's growth of 17.2% since the 2021 census exceeded the national average of 9.9%.
+Population growth was primarily driven by interstate migration, contributing approximately 52.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
-Anticipating future population dynamics, an above median population growth is projected for Oakford (SA2), with the area expected to increase by 494 persons to reach a total of 6,571 by 2041 based on aggregated SA2-level projections, reflecting an overall increase of 12.1% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+Anticipating future population dynamics, an above median population growth is projected for Oakford, with an expected increase of 487 persons to 2041 reflecting a total increase of 11.4% over the 17 years.

 Frequently Asked Questions - Population